fistons/modelmapper-issue/README.md

 Please note that using an object instantiated by a Spring Data JPA projection seems to work perfectly (use case not in the tests)

+Uses:
+ * Java 17
+ * ModelMapper 3.1.1 (also tried with 2.3.3, the spring boot's 2.7.x bundled version)